muuuuuuus/arimus/README.md

 # arimus
-a project for playing around
+a project for playing around and have fun